-Many elements in Fowler's definition of critical analysis have already come up as hallmarks of discourse analysis in our review - notably its questioning of objectivity and its interest in the practices that produce apparent objectivity, normality and factuality.
-What we called the forensic goals of discourse analysis resurface in Fowler's definition, probing texts and discourse practices in order to discover hidden meaning and value-structures.
-His view of society as a set of groups and institutions structured through discourse is closely reminiscent of Foucault's and Pêcheux's theoretical writings (see above).
+There are many elements in Fowler's definition of critical analysis which we have already met as hallmarks of discourse analysis - notably its questioning of objectivity and its interest in the practices which produce apparent objectivity, normality and factuality.
+What we called the forensic goals of discourse analysis re-surface in Fowler's definition, probing texts and discourse practices in order to discover hidden meaning and value structures.
+His view of society as a set of groups and institutions structured through discourse is closely reminiscent of Foucault's and Pêcheux's theoretical writings.

-There is a wealth of critical-theoretic writing behind these general perspectives, which we have decided not to represent directly in the Reader.
+There is a wealth of critical theoretic writing behind these general perspectives, which we have decided not to represent directly in the Reader.
 Our thinking is that critical theory, while exerting considerable influence on discourse analysis, remains 'theory'.
-It is a diverse set of abstract and philosophical writing (for example by Louis Althusser, Emile Benveniste, Jacques Derrida, Umberto Eco and Jacques Lacan), which does not always impinge directly on the empirical analysis of discourse, but is definitely part of the same intellectual climate.
+It is a diverse set of abstract and philosophical writing (for example by Louis Althusser, Roland Barthes, Emile Benveniste, Jacques Derrida, Umberto Eco and Jacques Lacan) which does not impinge directly on the analysis of discourse, but is definitely part of the same intellectual climate.
 (Belsey 1980 provides a useful overview of critical theory approaches; Cobley 1996 is an excellent collection of original writings by several of these theorists.)
-The 'theoretical' chapters (to use a more conventional sense of the word) that we have included - Bakhtin (Chapter 4), Fairclough (Chapter 5), Scollon (Chapter 6), Bourdieu (Chapter 26), Blommaert (Chapter 32) - are ones where theoretical concepts lead more naturally to forms of linguistic/textual/discourse analysis.
+Those 'theory' chapters we have included - Bakhtin (Chapter 7), Bourdieu (Chapter 29) and Foucault (Chapter 30) - are ones where theoretical concepts lead naturally to forms of linguistic/ textual/discourse analysis.

-But if Fowler's critical perspective is established in all or most discourse analysis, why does critical discourse analysis (commonly referred to as CDA) need to be distinguished as a separate tradition?
+But if Fowler's critical perspective is established in all or most discourse analysis, why does critical discourse analysis need to be distinguished as a separate tradition?
 One reason is historical.
-Several early approaches to discourse, such as the work of the Birmingham school linguists who developed analyses of classroom discourse (Sinclair and Coulthard 1975), had mainly descriptive aims.
+Several early approaches to discourse, such as the work of the Birmingham school linguists who developed analyses of classroom discourse (Sinclair and Coulthard 1976), had mainly descriptive aims.
 They introduced an elaborate hierarchical framework for coding teachers' and pupils' discourse 'acts', 'moves' and 'transactions' in classroom talk.

-The intention was to provide an exhaustive structural model of discourse organization, from the (highest) category, 'the lesson', down to the (lowest) category of the individual speech act.
-CDA distances itself from descriptivism of this sort.
+The intention was to provide an exhaustive structural model of discourse organisation, from the (highest) category, 'the lesson', down to the (lowest) category of individual speech acts.
+A critical approach to discourse distances itself from descriptivism of this sort.
 It foregrounds its concern with social constructionism and with the construction of ideology in particular.
-As Theo Van Leeuwen (1993: 193) says: 'Critical discourse analysis is, or should be, concerned with ... discourse as the instrument of the social construction of reality.'
-Ideological structures are necessarily concerned with the analysis of power relations and social discrimination, for example through demonstrating differential access to discourse networks (see above; Caldas-Coulthard and Coulthard 1996; Fairclough, Chapter 5).
+As Theo van Leeuwen says, 'Critical discourse analysis is, or should be, concerned with . . . discourse as the instrument of the social construction of reality' (1993: 193).
+Ideological structures are necessarily concerned with the analysis of power relations and social discrimination, for example through demonstrating differential access to discourse networks.